skyformat99/lora_device_lib/porting.md

 ## General

-- LDL interfaces, except those marked as interrupt safe, must be accessed from a single thread of execution.
+- LDL interfaces, except those marked as interrupt-safe, must be accessed from a single thread of execution.
-- If interrupt safe interfaces are accessed from ISRs
+- If interrupt-safe interfaces are accessed from ISRs
     - LDL_SYSTEM_ENTER_CRITICAL() and LDL_SYSTEM_LEAVE_CRITICAL() must be defined
     - the ISR must have a higher priority than the non-interrupt thread of execution
     - bear in mind that interrupt-safe interfaces never block and return as quickly as possible

-## Checklist
+## Basic Steps

 1. Review Doxygen groups